 All facilities in Banff and Kootenay national parks are open, except for backcountry campgrounds and trails within the area closures.

 To ensure visitor safety, the area closures will remain in place until further notice.
 These closures are mandatory and visitors are prohibited from entering the area.
+As there may be changes, visitors are encouraged to check this site regularly.

 Updates regarding the Verdant Creek wildfire will be provided only when there are significant changes.
 The most recent updates can be found here.